CS

 → Compare all MG4 variants

-At 3,860mm long, the Swift is the easiest car to park in any Australian city.
-It's also one of the lightest cars on sale (less than 1,000kg), which translates to peppy performance from a small engine and excellent fuel economy at 4.6L/100km.
+At 3,860mm long and 957kg, the Swift is the easiest car to park in any Australian city, and that low mass translates to peppy performance from a small engine and genuinely excellent fuel economy at 4.0L/100km, which matches the Corolla Hybrid without any hybrid hardware at all.

 Cutest Small Cars: Fiat 500, MINI Cooper & BYD Dolphin

-If style matters as much as sense, the Fiat 500 and MINI Cooper are the most charming small cars on sale, retro icons that turn a commute into something fun.
-The Suzuki Ignis is the cutest budget pick, the Mazda2 the cutest mainstream hatch, and the BYD Dolphin the cutest electric car, with a playful design and genuine value.
-These trade some practicality for personality, but for a second car or a city runabout that is often the point.
+If style matters as much as sense, the Fiat 500 (Dolcevita, $28,900, 3,571mm) and MINI Cooper (C Core, $41,990, 3,876mm) are the most charming small cars on sale, retro icons that turn a commute into something fun.
+The Suzuki Ignis GL Auto ($22,490) is the cutest budget pick, the Mazda2 G15 Evolve Hatch ($22,990) the cutest mainstream hatch, and the BYD Dolphin Essential ($29,990, 5-star ANCAP 2023) the cutest electric car.
+All five are still on sale new in Australia, which is worth confirming in a segment that has been quietly emptying out.
+What they trade is practicality and, in several cases, a safety rating: neither the Ignis nor the Mazda2 nor the petrol Fiat 500 carries an ANCAP rating in our database, and the Ignis GL's warranty is 3 years / 100,000 km.
+For a second car or a city runabout that may be an acceptable trade, but it should be a decision rather than a surprise.
 See our full cutest cars in Australia 2026 guide for the complete ranking.

 Best Small Cars for Resale Value